M4tiasToreta/ProjectMLclassification/README.md

  XGBoost applies a better regularization technique to reduce overfitting, and it is one of the differences from the gradient boosting."
  This is the definition made by datatechnotes.
 Basically, XGBClassification, is a type of decision tree.

-It was used through its on library.
+It was used through its own library.
 Code used for first trains:

  ```
 names = ['institute_id', 'difficulty',